Mist-Automation-Programmability/mist_psk_self_service/README.md

 It is also possible to encypt most of the information stored by the application by setting the `MONGO_ENC_KEY` and `MONGO_SIG_KEY` configuration variables (or `encKey` and `sigKey` in the `config.js` file).

 ### Migrate from unencrypted DB to encrypted DB
-** WARNING: Be sure to backup you're DB before starting the migration **
+** WARNING: Be sure to backup your DB before starting the migration **

 If you start to use the application without setting the encription and signature keys, the application already stored some data unencrypted.